-Used in a binary construction, Size is an expression similar to Value, which should evaluate to an integer.
+Used in a bit string construction, Size which should evaluate to an integer.

-Used in a binary matching, Size must be an integer, or a variable bound to an integer.
+Used in a bit string matching, Size must be an integer, or a variable bound to an integer.

 The value of Size specifies the size of the segment in units (see below).
 The default value depends on the type (see below).
-For integer it is 8, for float it is 64, for binary it is all of the binary.
+For integer it is 8, for float it is 64, for binary and bitstring it is the whole binary or bit string.
 In matching, this default value is only valid for the very last element.
-All other binary elements in the matching must have a size specification.
+All other bit string or binary elements in the matching must have a size specification.